justicial/justicial.github.io/_posts/2023-04-06-how-to-create-a-lock-file-in-shell-scripting.md

 Let's take a closer look at how this script works.

 First, we define the name and path of the lock file.
 The name is based on the name of the script, and the path is the `TMPDIR` directory plus the lock file name.
+We also define the `EXEC_TIMEINTERVAL` variable, which represents the minimum time interval (in minutes) between script executions.

 Next, we define two functions: `add_lock` and `remove_lock`.
-The `add_lock` function checks if the lock file already exists.
-If it does, the function returns immediately, indicating that another instance of the script is already running.
-If the lock file does not exist, the function creates it and writes the process id of the current script instance to the file.
+The `add_lock` function checks if the lock file exists and its modification time is within the specified time interval.
+If both conditions are met, the function returns immediately, indicating that another instance of the script is already running.
+If the lock file does not exist or is older than the specified time interval, the function creates it and writes the process id of the current script instance to the file.

 The `remove_lock` function checks if the lock file contains the process id of the current script instance.
 If it does not, the function returns immediately, indicating that another process has created the lock file.
 If the lock file does contain the process id of the current script instance, the function removes the lock file.